kign/c4wa/etc/doc/language.md

 const test_mode = 1;      // non-mutable, implicitly 'static' unless declared 'extern'
 ```

-Global values could be initialized to any compile-time constant; compile-only expressions may use `sizeof`.
+Global values could be initialized to any compile-time constant; compile-time expressions may use `sizeof`.

+## Void

+`void` isn't really a type, but more like indicator of "no type".
+For now, `void` could only
+be used in function definition or declaration to indicate "no return value".
+You can't have `void *`, etc.

 ## Comments